Lace Top Wigs and Halacha: 2026 Guide for Sheitel Buyers

 Are Lace Top Wigs Halachically Acceptable?

-Yes — when fully lined, lace top wigs are considered halachically equivalent to any other sheitel by leading poskim.
-Specifically, the lined construction satisfies the requirement that a married woman's hair covering conceals her natural hair completely, without any visible gaps or transparency.
+Yes — when fully lined, lace top wigs are commonly treated as acceptable in Orthodox markets where the buyer's community permits sheitels.
+Specifically, the lined construction addresses the key requirement that the wearer's natural hair is concealed completely, without visible gaps or transparency.

 The Core Concern — Does Lace Defeat the Purpose of Covering?